-The report covers the financial period of INVL Baltic Farmland, starting from 1 January 2016 and ending on 31 December 2016.
+The report covers the financial period of INVL Baltic Farmland, starting from 1 January 2017 and ending on 31 December 2017.
+The report also discloses information from the end of the reporting period to the release of the report.

 General information about the Issuer and other companies comprising the Issuer's group